MinchinWeb/minchin.pelican.readers.microblog/README.rst

 - Because of their short length, it may make sense to display the whole body (``article.content``) in places that a link via the title of the article is typically shown.
+- Appended tags have the CSS class ``.microblog-post-tag`` applied.

 Changelog
 ---------